binz98/Multi_Agent_Stackelberg_Decision_Transformer/README.md

 # Stackelberg Decision  Transformer

-This is the implementation of Stackelberg Decision  Transformer (STEER).
+This is the implementation of Stackelberg Decision  Transformer (STEER) for our paper accepted by ICML2024: [Sequential Asynchronous Action Coordination in Multi-Agent Systems: A Stackelberg Decision Transformer Approach](https://openreview.net/pdf?id=M3qRRkOuTN).

 ## Installation